Anthriscus sylvestris

-Anthriscus sylvestris, known as cow parsley, wild chervil, wild beaked parsley, Queen Anne's lace or keck, is a herbaceous biennial or short-lived perennial plant in the family Apiaceae (Umbelliferae), genus Anthriscus.
+Anthriscus sylvestris, known as cow parsley, wild chervil, wild beaked parsley, Queen Anne's lace or keck, is a herbaceous biennial or short-lived perennial plant in the family Apiaceae (Umbelliferae).
 It is also sometimes called mother-die (especially in the UK), a name that is also applied to the common hawthorn.
 It is native to Europe, western Asia and northwestern Africa.
 It is related to other diverse members of Apiaceae, such as parsley, carrot, hemlock and hogweed.
 It is often confused with Daucus carota, another member of the Apiaceae also known as "Queen Anne's lace" or "wild carrot".

 Description

 Cow parsley is an upright herbaceous (non-woody) perennial, growing to 60–170 cm tall.
 The stems are hollow, striate (striped with parallel, longitudinal lines), furrowed, and green in colour with flushes of purple, with a diameter up to 1.5 cm.
 It has tiny hairs on the stem, rachis, and leaf stalks which are difficult to see but can easily be detected by touch.
 The petioles clasp the stem around the base and are broad and flattened with a downy margin.
 The rachis has a deep grooved channel.

 The leaves are triangular, 2–3 pinnate, roughly 30 cm wide and 45 cm long, green, and fern-like or feathery in appearance with hair on the underside.
 The lowest primary division is much smaller than the rest of the leaf.

 The flowers are arranged in compound umbels on short pedicels (<1 cm) with a ring of short, stout hairs at the apex.
 There are downy oval bractioles with red pointy tips on the umblets, arranged on 4–10 rays 1.5–3 cm long.
 The rays are glabrous (smooth and hairless), with no bract present.
 Peduncles are similar in length to rays, more or less glabrous and furrowed.
 Each flower has 5 white petals, 2 stamens and 2 styles with an enlarged base forming a swelling at the apex of the ovary (stylopodium).

 The main stem meets the roots in a single primary taproot which can branch further below the surface.
 From the roots lateral rhizomes can form.

-Flowering time – April to early June.
+Flowering time in the UK is April to early June.

+Taxonomy

+The species was first described by Carl Linnaeus in 1753 as Chaerophyllum sylvestre.
+It was transferred to the genus Anthriscus by Georg Franz Hoffmann in 1814.